philmorin5/Terminal-Combat-Game/README.md

 # Terminal combat game

-I made for a school project
+I made this game for a school project